svendahlstrand/plugin-conversation-on-mb/README.md

 ![](./docs/screenshot.png)

-> With this convenient plug-in your blog posts get a **Conversation on Micro.blog** link.
+> With this convenient plug-in, your blog posts get a **Conversation on Micro.blog** link.
 When a reader taps that link, they will swiftly end up on the Micro.blog timeline for your blog post.

 To get updates on this plug-in, [follow @sod on Micro.blog](https://micro.blog/sod).